 In this example, the goal is to calculate a weekly total using the data as shown.
-Notice each week corresponds to 5 rows of data (Monday-Friday) so we will need to sum a different range every 5 rows.
+Notice each week corresponds to 5 rows of data (Monday-Friday) so we will need to sum values in every 5 rows.
 To build a range that corresponds to the correct 5 rows for each week, we use the OFFSET function.
 To sum the values returned by OFFSET, we use the SUM function.
 The complete formula in cell F4, copied down, is:

 F4=(ROW()-4)*5 // returns 0 F5=(ROW()-4)*5 // returns 5 F6=(ROW()-4)*5 // returns 10